Updated September 14, 2023

 |Features||3D, Rendering, Print Studio, Modern documentation, etc.,||2D, text appearance, dimensions will create, etc.,|

-Autodesk is driving future design and manufacturing technology development to help us accelerate product development and deliver superior customer experiences.
-In the generative design, additive manufacturing, connected data.
-It enables the design technology to incorporate materials, processes, costs and other products like manufacturing processes, driven product innovation by making previously impossible designs are possible.
-And it enables teams to work from a common data environment that connects design and manufacturing workflows throughout the product cycle.
-The studio will be an approach to product development such as well enough in the past.
-But it was competing in the future automatic design to bring the studio and shops together to reduce iterations and errors, enabling us to deliver better products to the customer.
+Autodesk drives future design and manufacturing technology development to accelerate product development and improve customer experiences.
+It incorporates materials, processes, costs, and manufacturing processes to make impossible designs possible, promoting innovation.
+Teams can work from a common data environment that connects design and manufacturing workflows throughout the product cycle.
+The studio combines product development and automatic design to reduce errors and iterations, delivering better products to customers.

-Autocad functionality getting too far away from without.
+Autocad functionality is getting too far away from without.
 In this scenario, the business plan changes from perpetual to subscription license manager changes would be made to hopefully simplify the processes of managing mixed perpetual/rental software environments, while many of us work in environments where 3D tools such as inventor, solid works, Revit means we don’t use Autocad files, or we deal with contractors/consultants who can use Autocad.
 It pays to stay informed about Autocad’s gradual evolution into a more web-enabled tool.
-The development of hardware and software for both rapid prototyping and rapid manufacturing will change manufacturing, marketing, and business processes.
+Developing hardware and software for both rapid prototyping and manufacturing will change manufacturing, marketing, and business processes.

-Improvements of hardware like 3D printers, laser, and metal sintering will enable to produce of complex parts effectively even in small series and from various materials like plastics, textile, ceramics or metal.
-Products will be bought in the form of a license; a 3D model will be downloaded from the Internet and manufactured on hardware connected to a computer in a local store or even at home.
-The time needed for delivering a product to the market will be further decreased.
-It’s also useful as special software for transferring CAD’s files (as PRO-E, SolidWorks ) to CNC machines.
+Improvements in hardware like 3D printers, laser, and metal sintering will enable us to effectively produce complex parts, even in small series and from various materials like plastics, textiles, ceramics, or metal.
+Customers will purchase products as a license, and a 3D model will be downloaded from the internet and manufactured on hardware connected to a local store or home computer.
+The time needed to deliver a product to the market will decrease further.
+It’s also useful as special software for transferring CAD files (as PRO-E, SolidWorks ) to CNC machines.
 After modeling and drawing come programming, it is easier to understand CNC machines to make designed models as solid objects.
 In 2019, the software included industry-specific toolsets; improved workflows across desktop, web, and mobile; and new features such as DWG™ compare.